mattiamanzati/nextgen-effect-devtools/slides.md

 Take for example floting effect, that is the situation where you have an effect that is not bound to a variable or used in a yield statement.

-Right now the compiler will not catch this error, because the LSP is loaded only inside the editor, and not by the TSC compiler.
+Right now we have a LSP rule, but the compiler will not catch this error, because the LSP is loaded only inside the editor, and not by the TSC compiler.

 To address this, we plan to build an ESLint plugin specifically targeting these scenarios, so we can catch this errors in the linting phase before compiling your code.